 What We Treat: Types and Causes of Chronic Pain

-Of course, we treat many patients with chronic back pain, neck pain, headaches, and joint pains from a variety of causes.
-In addition to these condition, we also treat some very specialized pain problems.
-Below is a list of some of the conditions we treat.
+We treat many patients with chronic back pain, pelvic pain, neck pain, headaches, and joint pain from a variety of causes.
+In addition, we treat some very specialized pain problems, a number of which are outlined below.

 Complex Regional Pain Syndromes (CRPS I & II)/Reflex Sympathetic Dystrophy and Causalgia